ukk0/robot-framework/README.md

 # robot-framework

-Learning the usage of robot framework core functionalities for UI and API testing, with the help of SeleniumLibrary and RequestsLibrary.
+Learning the basic usage of robot framework core functionalities for UI and API testing, with the help of SeleniumLibrary and RequestsLibrary.

 Tests are built for free testing resources at [saucedemo.com](https://www.saucedemo.com/)